aaronphaneuf/stitch_tracker/README.md

 - React components live under `/frontend/src/pages` and `/frontend/src/components`
 - The Django REST API handles projects, progress logs, and authentication
-- Media uploads (patterns & progress images) are stored in `/media`
 - You can use `http://localhost:8000/admin` for Django’s admin panel

 ---